nczhu/gists/workshop-october-19.md

 1. purge chain data with `./target/release/node-template purge-chain`.
 2. delete the temp data in base path.

-## Exercise 2: Build a simple proof of existence blockchain
+## Exercise 2: Build a simple Proof of Existence blockchain

 Create new file called `poe.rs` under `./node-template/runtime/src`, now let's add some stuff in it.